aryan-mehrabi/listen-together/README.md

   ```sh
   npm install
   ```
-- Run `npx supabase start`
+- Run `npx supabase start` and copy `anon key` from output to `.env.example` file
   ```sh
   npx supabase start
   ```
-- Copy anon key from result and paste into `.env.example` file.
 - Rename `.env.example` to `.env` and add other env variables accordingly.
 - Run `npm start` in the root directory

 That's it!
-You should now be able to access the app at http://localhost:3000
+You should now be able to access the app at http://localhost:3000.

+Also You can visit Supabase Dashboard at http://localhost:54323/

 ## 🙇 Author